redeboer/bossdoc/docs/tutorials/getting-started/setup.md

 cp -Rf /cvmfs/bes3.ihep.ac.cn/bes3sw/cmthome/cmthome-$BOSS_VERSION/* .
 ```

-Note from the `cp` command that we have omitted the version from the original
+Note that we have omitted the version from the original folder name.
+You can
-folder name.
-You can choose to keep that number as well, but here we chose to
+choose to keep that number as well, but here we chose to use the convention
-use the convention is that `cmthome` and `workarea` without a version number
+that `cmthome` and `workarea` without a version number refers to the latest
-refers to the latest stable version of BOSS.
+stable version of BOSS.

 (step-3)=